How do I Grok it? A Teacher Guide to Grok

 - What do the different colours mean on the course progress bars?

 - How can I see my students' work?

 - How do I download certificates for my students?

 This is the part where you shine!
 We've given you all the resources and tools you need to teach Digital Technologies like a pro.
 How you deliver that in your classroom is ultimately up to you.
 You can assign your students a course to work through at their own pace, go through worked examples in class, register students for competitions to challenge them against students around the world, and much more.

-Each month we'll email you a Teacher Update to keep you in the loop about all things Grok.
+Periodically we will send you a email newsletter or other updates.
 This includes upcoming competitions, new courses, FAQs, blog posts, and much more.
 Make sure your communication preferences are up-to-date so you receive this email.

 Before you go...